monzureelahi/gh-actions-pr/README.md

 # gh-actions-pr
-Repository containing all examples, as well as the GH Actions examples
+Repository containing all examples, as well as the GH Actions examples and many more